QuocBaoNNguyen/cse15l-lab-reports/cse15l-lab-report-FIVE.md

 <br/>

 Hi!
 Generally, a `NullPointerException` would occur when you try to access a method or object that is null.
 It is very much a possibility that one of the profiles in `UserProfile` is null or that the object itself exists but the property you're trying to access is null.
 Maybe try double checking that all the elements in your `UserProfile` array and the properties of the elements are initialized correctly.
-An approach to fix your code would be to add a null check at the beginning of your code.
+An approach to fix your code would be to add a null check at the beginning of your code so that it would let you know if anything object or property being accessed is null

 <br/>